Stingers: episode guide

 October 05, 2004

-Written by Adam Todd, Directed by Kath Hayden
+Directed by Kath Hayden

 While on a deep cover operation, Church is intercepted by a couple of thugs and thrown off a building.
 Waking in hospital with minor fractures and head trauma, Church discovers his memory has been completely wiped.
-He can’t remember his name, how he came to fall from the roof, or anything of his past.
-The only clue is his driver’s license, which names him as Josh Brisbane.
+He can't remember his name, how he came to fall from the roof, or anything of his past.
+The only clue is his driver's license, which names him as Josh Brisbane, his undercover alias.
 Church soon learns Josh Brisbane is a gun for hire, contracted to take out underworld crime figure Nick Tascone.
 While his instincts tell him to cut and run, a confrontation with his target becomes inevitable as Tascone moves to finish the job of terminating his would-be assassin.

-Special Guest Star Lisa Chappell as Megan Walsh
+Special Guest: Lisa Chappell as Megan Walsh

-Guest Starring: Jeremy Kewley as Bryan Gray, Katrina Milosevic as Sophie Novak, David Field as Nick Tascone, Jodie Dry as Emily Sullivan, Adriano Cortese as Randle, Kevin Hopkins as Johnno, Paul Dawber as Dr David Taylor, Eddie Baroo as Ernie, Noel Ballantine as Customer
+Guest Starring: David Field as Nick Tascone, Jodie Dry as Emily Sullivan, Adriano Cortese as Randle, Kevin Hopkins as Johnno, Paul Dawber as Dr David Taylor, Eddie Baroo as Ernie, Noel Ballantine as Customer; Stunt Performer: Russell Frost

 End Game